Shubham976690/Shubham/README.md

 # Shubham
 I am curious
-to learn git and githun seems interestring and now only I created account on github.
+to learn git and github seems interestring and now only I created account on github.